a16n-dev/react-native-style-kit/README.md

 - 📏 Breakpoint logic
 - 🧩 Variants/compound variants inspired by CVA
 - 📱 Access to runtime values (safe area insets, screen dimensions) in stylesheets
+- 🔩 Presets for building powerful utility stylesheets, for a "tailwind-like" experience

 All with no babel/metro plugins, full compatibility with 3rd party components, and a focus on performance.